shreshthadlakha/NBA-stats-analyzer-python/README.md

 </pre>

 <h2><a class="anchor" id="overview"></a>Overview</h2>
 This Python program leverages the NBA's public data API to provide real-time analysis of team performance and ongoing matches.
-It includes functionality to:<br>
+It includes functionality to:<br><br>

 - View the current scoreboard (live games with team scores, time remaining, and period).<br>
 - Get season statistics of NBA teams, sorted by points per game (PPG).<br>
 - Filter out irrelevant or placeholder data to ensure clean output.<br>

 <h2><a class="anchor" id="problem"></a>Problem</h2>
-Building an NBA stats analyzer requires tackling several technical and data-handling challenges:<br>
+Building an NBA stats analyzer requires tackling several technical and data-handling challenges:<br><br>

 - Parsing nested JSON responses from the NBA API.<br>
 - Dynamically fetching the current scoreboard and stats endpoints.<br>